cxl-micron-reskit/famfs/markdown/famfs-cli-reference.md

 famfs mkmeta:

 The famfs file system exposes its superblock and log to its userspace components as files.
-After telling the linux kernel to mount a famfs file system, you need to run 'famfs mkmeta' in order to expose the critical metadata, and then run 'famfs logplay' to play the log.
+After telling the Linux kernel to mount a famfs file system, you need to run 'famfs mkmeta' in order to expose the critical metadata, and then run 'famfs logplay' to play the log.
 Files will not be visible until these steps have been performed.